 int eventfd…

 Specify the event file descriptor gained by calling “int eventfd(unsigned int initval, int flags)”. eventfd should not use EFD_SEMAPHORE.
+The resource related to eventfd in the device driver is released when user process is finished.

 　【Return】

-If it is success, 0 is returned.　if an error　occurs, -1 is returned in which case, errno is set.
+0 is returned.　if an error　occurs, -1 is returned in which case errno is set.